Westville, Nova Scotia: Amenities

 The Westville post office was built sometime between 1904 and 1916.

 While mainly a bedroom community, Westville's Main Street features banks, shops, restaurants and other amenities.
 A Nova Scotia highway rest stop was opened at the end of Cowan Street off exit 21 of Highway 104, part of the Trans-Canada Highway.

 One of the largest Canada Day celebrations in Atlantic Canada takes place in Westville.
 The five-day event includes a county fair, street parade, and annual guest bands from around the world.
 The year 2007 marked the 100th anniversary of Westville's Canada Day celebrations.

+Transportation

+Pictou County Transit, a public bus system, links the town with nearby Trenton, New Glasgow, Stellarton, and Pictou.